ruby/b.r-l.o/plugins/redmine_bugs_ruby_lang/README.md

 This plugin adds a IMAP support for Redmine Mailing List Integration plugin.

+# ruby_lang_mailing_list_customization

+This is an enhancement for RedmineMailingListIntegration plugin.
+It adds some ruby-lang.org specific features

+This plugin is worth for only bugs.ruby-lang.org

 ## Installation

 Add this repository into your redmine's plugin folder.